Tracing the high-z cosmic web with Quaia: catalogues of voids and clusters in the quasar distribution: Datasets and methodology

-In this way, we obtained mock catalogues which closely resemble the main summary statistics from the {\it Quaia} catalogues.
-In particular, the angular clustering from the mock catalogs was shown to correctly reproduce the one from the data both in configuration and in Fourier space.
+In this way, we obtained mock catalogues that closely resemble the main summary statistics from the {\it Quaia} catalogues.
+In particular, the angular clustering from the mock catalogues was shown to correctly reproduce the one from the data both in configuration and in Fourier space.

-\section{Results and Deliverables}
+\section{Results and deliverables}

-Here we present our main findings about the cosmic web traced by QSOs at $0.8<z<2.2$, and we introduce our data products that we make publicly available for the community, making use of the cosmographical information from this analysis.
-Our main deliverables are the following: \begin{itemize} \item estimation of the local over-density ($\rho/\bar{\rho}$) at QSO positions in the \emph{Quaia} catalogue and its mocks, based on Voronoi tessellation. \item construction of void and cluster catalogues with \texttt{REVOLVER}, both for \emph{Quaia} and its 50 mock catalogues.
-We note that these clusters are not expected to be virialized over-densities like galaxy clusters, but rather just extended groups of QSOs, possibly in superclusters.
-We decided to refer to them as clusters to follow the generic notation of \texttt{REVOLVER}. \item a value-added catalogue that contains the QSO properties from \emph{Quaia}, plus the above information about the quasar's local density and its relative position within voids or clusters. \end{itemize}
+Here we present our main findings about the cosmic web traced by quasars at $0.8<z<2.2$, and we introduce our data products, which we make publicly available for the community, making use of the cosmographical information from this analysis.
+Our main deliverables are the following: \begin{itemize} \item An estimation of the local overdensity ($\rho/\bar{\rho}$) at quasar positions in the \emph{Quaia} catalogue and its mocks, based on Voronoi tessellation. \item The construction of void and cluster catalogues with \texttt{REVOLVER}, both for \emph{Quaia} and its 50 mock catalogues.
+We note that these clusters are not expected to be virialized overdensities like galaxy clusters but instead extended groups of quasars, possibly in superclusters.
+We decided to refer to them as clusters to follow the generic notation of \texttt{REVOLVER}. \item A value-added catalogue that contains the quasar properties from \emph{Quaia}, plus the above information about the quasar's local density and its relative position within voids or clusters. \end{itemize}